rcprcp/PS3-Bitcoin-Mining/README.md

 _(I know a PS3 is a slow Bitcoin mining rig by current standards, but i wanted to see if i could get it to work)_

 This program is written for the Cell/BE processor which is in the PS3 game console.
+The Cell/BE processor is also available in the IBM QS20 blade, which is deployed in the IBM Blade Center chassis.
+This source code should be able to be used on the QS20, but you probably will have to adapt the tool chain, since the PS3 is is running a very old version of Linux.
+If someone out there has a Blade Center with a QS20 blade, and would let me ssh into it, I'd be happy to port, test and scale the code.

 The Cell/BE processor is a dual-core PPC (Power PC) chip, clocked at 3.2Ghz.
-The PS3 have 256 Mb of memory which is not a huge amount but more than enough for bitcoin mining.
+The PS3 has 256 Mb of memory which is not a huge amount but more than enough for bitcoin mining.
 The Cell/BE chips are manufactured with 8 SPEs (Synergistic Processing Elements) attached.
 Linux identifies 7 of the SPEs, reserves one for the System, therefore application programmers have access to only 6 of the SPEs.